THE MOMENT. Jen

 As a fresh faced rookie.

-You lit up the staffroom with your smile, and
+You lit up the staffroom with your smile,

 You took that smile into the classroom